-This policy will be reviewed at any time at the request of the governors, or at least once every two years.
-Annexes 2, which rely on current information, will be reviewed at the start of each term.
+This policy will be reviewed annually Annexes 2, which rely on current information, will be reviewed at the start of each term.

 Appendix 1.
 Responsibilities & Duties for Matters Concerned with Safety

 It is the responsibility of everyone to make arrangements work.
 This will ensure, as far as reasonably practicable, that working conditions are safe and that working life for everyone is accident free.